-EPA’s Lead Abatement Program regulations provide a framework for lead abatement, risk assessment, and inspections.
-Those performing these services are required to be trained and certified by EPA or an authorized State.
+EPA’s Lead-Based Paint Abatement Program regulations provide a framework for lead abatement, risk assessment and inspections.
+Those performing these services are required to be trained and certified by EPA or an authorized state.
 Training providers must be accredited and teach approved curricula.
 States may, upon approval, receive authorization to carry out their own program in lieu of the federal program.

 - Tracking numbers

 This regulation ensures that individuals conducting lead-based paint abatement, risk assessment, or inspection are properly trained and certified, that training programs are accredited, and that these activities are conducted according to reliable, effective and safe work practice standards.

 How do I comply?

 Read about what steps you can take to apply for certification, find a training course, become an accredited trainer, and more.

 The federal program became fully effective on March 1, 2000.